Starting January 1, 2024, some prescription drugs:

 To find out if your medication is impacted, you can review 2024 prescription drug list changes.

 Here’s your 2024 drug list (for coverage that renews or starts on or after January 1, 2024):

-Please note that some drugs may be covered under your health plan’s medical benefits instead of your pharmacy benefits.2
+Please note that some drugs may be covered under your health plan’s medical benefits instead of your pharmacy benefits.

 If you are taking or prescribed a drug that is not on your plan’s drug list, call the number on your member ID card to see if the drug may be covered by your plan’s medical benefits.

-When reviewing your drug list, you might find letters in the additional requirements column.
+When reviewing your drug list, you might find letters in the additional requirements columns.
 Here's what they mean: